By M Ghazali Khan

 Only once have I heard Narendra Modi telling the truth and admitting, in a television interview to a British filmmaker few weeks after the Gujarat genocide in 2002 and admitting, indirectly though, that he is not a fool.
 “Koi moorakh mukhya mantri hi apne rajya men arajakta phelwai ga (only a foolish chief minister will allow rioting and lawlessness in his state).”
 Modi was denying his role in the dance of death and destruction demonstrated on the streets of Gujarat under his rule.
 Not that he is now a reformed man and regrets his foolishness in allowing that program.
 The fact is that, as the old saying goes, “everybody is wiser after a bad experience”, Modi realised the blunders of his strategy only after facing condemnation from all over the world.
 There is no change in his anti-Muslim stance in the least.
 He is still spreading the misconception that Muslims are being, “appeased”.
 Praising and congratulating himself he still insists, as he has been saying in his speeches and interviews that his Gujarat experiment has proved, “appeasement ke baghair bhi sab ko saath le kar chala ja sakta hai” (without being appeased any, everyone can be taken aboard).

-The narrow-mindedness and foolishness of Modi and his party hardly needs any comment.
-However, what is really strange is the lack of vision and wisdom of someone like Mulayam Singh who has allowed his solid Muslim support, especially in western UP to evaporate.
+The narrow-mindedness and foolishness of Modi and his party hardly need any comment.
+However, what is really strange is the lack of vision and wisdom of someone like Mulayam Singh, who has allowed his solid Muslim support, especially in western UP to evaporate.

 Mulayam Singh Yadav in 2010 after apologizing for his association with Kalyan Singh.